Last Updated on May 17, 2022 by Thalia

 So I thought I would dedicate this week’s blog post to the beautiful city of Athens and share with you the top things to do, see and where to eat while you’re there.

-From close-up, Athens doesn’t seem like anything spectacular.
+From a close-up, Athens doesn’t seem like anything spectacular.

 A little bit run-down with graffiti markings in most places, and buildings that need a paint job, the city might seem a little underwhelming.